niondir/iot-dashboard/docs/pluginDevGettingStarted.md

 # Plugin Development Getting Started

-Lets get started and setup the Dashboard and get the first Plugins running in 20 minutes.
+Lets get started and setup the Dashboard and get the first Plugins running in under 15 minutes.

 ## Step 1: Setup your dev environment